UC Master Gardeners, Santa Clara County, CA

 Packet Comments — Large 20–30 lb oblong fruit, very sweet crisp and flavorful with deep orange flesh.
 The rind is light-green with jagged dark green strips.
 It is an excellent producer at Heritage Farms and a favorite with the garden crew.
 Large seeds are cream colored with dark rings and tips, very distinct seed.
 The only orange-fleshed variety SSE offers, very nice in combination with yellow, white, pink and red watermelon varieties.
 90–100 days.

-Experimenter Comments -This is the finest, most impressive melon in the A Group.
+Experimenter Comments — This is the finest, most impressive melon in the A Group.
 It is hard to imagine the vividness of this orange color, the same look an apricot shows as it comes out of the sulfur process before being dried.
 Wonderful orange color & Polynesian flavor, great melon ball contrast with other varieties.
 This is a great taste experience.
 The melon has large cream colored seeds with black eyes that look like little bugs!
-Fruits 13–23 lbs, 14–17" long, with a diameter of 8–10".
+Fruits 13–23 lbs, 14–17 inches long, 8–10 inch diameter.
 The harvest period was 105–150 days from seeding.

 Comments on “B” Group Melons from Web and the experimenters